wasseemrousan/Modular_DES/README.md

 employing the synthsized superviros into the smulations of power systems cascading failure using sim_files folder the file DESsimuatoroverall_DES_Modular_MC_100.m peform Monte Carlo (MC) simulations of the casacding failure process with and without control one of the control methods used is the DES modular control:
-  After prearing teh supervisors in Part 1 above, the superviros are used using supervisors iterators files in the modular control approach.
+  After preparing teh supervisors in Part 1 above, the superviros are used using supervisors iterators files in the modular control approach.
   The casacding failure simualtion is absed on the DCSIMSEP and ACSIMSEP algorithms can be found on [https://github.com/phines/acsimsep] changes were added in the distibuted control file where we added our approach